-We have recently partnered with the Chen family to bring their traditional teas to our shop.
+We have recently partnered with a wife and husband team who represent Chen and Zhou tea master families respectively to bring their traditional teas to our shop.
 The family has gardens in Wuyi Shan and in Zhenghe County of Fujian Province, as well as having gardens in Guangdong Province.
 They specialise in producing hand crafted artisanal teas.
-Compared to larger gardens and factory productions, these are made in small batches and are still made according to traditional methods passed down the generations in their family.
-We have a small selection from the Chen family gardens available already with more teas (including Wuyi Oolongs) coming soon!
+Compared to larger gardens and factory productions, these are made in small batches and are still made according to traditional methods passed down the generations in their families.
+We have a small selection from the Chen & Zhou family gardens available already with more teas (including Wuyi Oolongs) coming soon!
 This Ming Qian Gong Mei is a high quality tea, but you might also be interested in trying their Ming Qian Bai Mu Dan white tea that is an earlier, more tippy harvest consisting of younger leaves and much more silver buds that delivers a more delicate and refined flavour.

 Ming Qian Gong Mei consists of one bud plus the top two larger leaves of the plant.
 It has larger leaves but still featuring a good amount of silver buds, being carefully processed to retain the whole leaf appearance of the tea.
 Compared to the Bai Mu Dan counterpart, this tea delivers a more robust flavour.
 The large dry leaves have an appealing appearance and a vegetal, zesty aroma.
 It produces a light golden liquor with good clarity, brightness and an attractive aroma.
 The smooth taste has fruity, herbal and creamy notes.
 This Ming Qian Gong Mei features a sweet creamy mouthfeel and a lasting sweet aftertaste that make this tea easy to drink but also very attractive in flavour.